-Opinion | How come we never talk about Joe Biden’s health care plan?
+Opinion | How come we never talk about Joe Biden’s health-care plan?

 - Significantly increase the ACA subsidies given to those who make too much to qualify for Medicaid but still have trouble affording private insurance.

-- Allow Medicare to negotiate drug prices, which it is currently barred by law from doing; this is one of multiple provisions, including allowing reimportation of drugs, meant to bring down prices.
+- Allow Medicare to negotiate drug prices, which it is barred by law from doing; this is one of multiple provisions, including allowing reimportation of drugs, meant to bring down prices.

 - Lower the age for Medicare eligibility from 65 to 60.